mkingsnorth/starship_generator_docs/docs/quick_start.rst

     .. image:: images/seed_change_viewport.gif
         :alt: Change Seed Object

 #.
-Note in the Outline view that a new *Starship Generator* **Collection** has been added to the scene, which contains the *Starship Generator* object and its hidden supporting components:
+Note in the Outline view that a new *Starship Generator* **Collection** has been added to the scene, which contains the *Starship Generator* object and its hidden supporting components.
+Adding more starships will add more collections:

     .. image:: images/starship_generator_collection.jpg
         :alt: Starship Generator Collection